Pei-Tong/game-project-Welcome-to-Hell/README.md

 ## Controls

 - Left and right buttons control horizontal movement
-- Landing on springs causes the player to bounce higher
+- Landing on springs causes the player to bounce higher (with healing effect)
-- Regular platforms provide healing
+- Regular platforms provide healing (brief sanctuary)
-- Spikes cause damage
+- Spikes cause damage (hellish punishment)
-- Treadmills move the player in their direction
+- Treadmills move the player in their direction (the unstable nature of hell)

 ## Setup Instructions